Ally-Vella/MED5018-project/code/direction2/README.md

-Here I rewrite the code from CHEN Ruiqi (age,economy,health .ipynb) to contains all possible countries to be plotted.
+Here I rewrite the code from Ruiqi (age,economy,health .ipynb) to contains all possible countries to be plotted.